-Registration is now open for Contrapt Wisconsin 2026 Middle School Competition!
+Join us for Contrapt Wisconsin 2026 Competition!

 • Contrapt Waukesha at WCTC on April 24, 2026